-1. Go to Settings, turn on the Two-factor authentication toggle, enter your TaxDome account password, then click SUBMIT.
+1. Go to Settings, toggle on Two-factor authentication toggle, enter your TaxDome account password, then click Submit.

 2. You’ll be presented with a list of applications that can be used for two-factor authentication.
 Install the Authy application (or Google Authenticator, Microsoft Authenticator, etc.) on your phone, then tap Scan a QR code.

-4. Click the NEXT STEP button on your computer screen, enter the six-digit code that the authenticator app provides, then click the VERIFY button.
-Two-factor authentication is then enabled.
-Note: The code in Google Authenticator changes every 30 seconds, so if it is not accepted by TaxDome, enter the new one you see in the app.
+4. Click the NEXT STEP button on your computer screen, enter the six-digit code that the authenticator app provides, then click VERIFY.
+Two-factor authentication is now enabled.

-Note - if you enable 2FA, this means you will have to generate a code from your phone whenever you log in.
-If you lose access to your smartphone, it will take some time to be able to access your account without it, so having a secondary device for 2FA is the best backup plan.
+Note!
+If you enable 2FA, you will have to generate a code from your phone whenever you log in.
+If you lose access to your smartphone, it will take some time to access your account without it, so having a secondary device for 2FA is a good backup plan.
 We recommend the Authy application because it allows you to include a backup secondary phone number.
 When you install Authy on your primary mobile device, you can add the number of the additional trusted device.
 Read the detailed instructions here.

 Signing in With Two-Factor Authentication Enabled

-Once two-factor authentication is enabled, you’ll be prompted to enter a temporary authentication code whenever you sign in.
+Once two-factor authentication is enabled, you’ll be prompted to enter an authentication code whenever you sign in.

-When prompted, open Google Authenticator (or other authenticator app that you chose for this purpose) on your smartphone, then enter the provided code.
+When prompted, open Google Authenticator (or the authenticator app you are using) on your smartphone, then enter the provided code.

-Note: The code in Google Authenticator changes every 30 seconds, so if it is not accepted by TaxDome, enter the new one you see in the app.
+Note!
+The code in Google Authenticator changes every 30 seconds, so if it is not accepted by TaxDome, enter the new one.

 What Happens If I Lose My Cell Phone?

-If you can’t use your authenticator app because you no longer have your phone and you don’t have a backup code, click the No access to application? link (see screenshot below), and then send an email to the address provided.
+If you can’t use your authenticator app because you no longer have your phone and you don’t have a backup code, click No access to application? (see below), then send an email to the address provided.

-- If you’re an employee of a firm, the firm owner will be notified, and they’ll be able to disable 2FA for your account.
+- If you’re a team member of a firm, the firm owner is notified, and they’ll be able to disable 2FA on your account.

-- If you’re the firm owner, our tech support will be notified.
-You’ll need to prove your identity by sending us a photo of your driver license along with a selfie of you holding it, so we can be sure it’s you.
-Note that the verification process usually takes 1 business day.
+- If you’re a firm owner, you’ll need to verify your identity by sending a photo of your driver license along with a selfie of you holding it up to firstname.lastname@example.org.
+This way, we can make sure it’s you!
+Note that the verification process usually takes one business day.

 Disabling Two-Factor Authentication for Clients and Team Members

-As a firm owner, you can disable two-factor authentication for your clients and team members if they have lost access to their authenticator app.
-If they clicked the No access to application? link, you’ll receive a notice at the same email you use for all your notification alerts.
+As a firm owner, you can disable two-factor authentication for clients and team members if they have lost access to their authenticator app.
+When they clicked the No access to application? link, you receive a notice at the same email you use for all your notification alerts.
 Or you can set up a separate email for these kinds of issues: Navigate to Settings, select the Firm Settings tab, enter email in Two-Factor Authentication (2FA) Reset section, then click SAVE.